djeps/ai-car-simulation/DISCLAIMER.md

 the logic in separate modules and throw a bit of OOP in the mix.

 My intention was good, but my effort not so much.
-As I approached my deadline more and more, I found myself making too many excuses and mixed program logic from one module to other.
+As I approached my deadline more and more, I found myself making too many excuses and mixed program logic from one module to another.
 One such example is the so called `neural_network.py` module...
 There's so much in it that doesn't belong there in the first place...